15 Ways to Celebrate Mother’s Day: Activity and Gift Ideas for Mom

 For people with Alzheimer’s or dementia, you could even create a custom book they’ll love to read by adding simple text to photos or images they enjoy.

-Make a custom photo calendar to help your older adult keep track of days, months, and appointments while seeing smiling family faces.
+Create a custom photo calendar to help your older adult track days, months, and appointments while seeing smiling family faces.

 A custom photo blanket will keep your older adult warm and cozy with familiar faces all around.
 These photo blankets are especially nice for people with Alzheimer’s or dementia.

-A custom photo puzzle uses a family photo or picture with special meaning to create a fun puzzle your older adult can put together again and again.
+A custom photo puzzle uses a family photo or a picture with special meaning to create a fun puzzle your older adult can assemble again and again.

-Next Step Get more gift ideas in the article 50+ Mother’s Day Gifts She’ll Love
+Next Steps: Get more gift ideas in the article 50+ Mother’s Day Gifts She’ll Love

 Recommended for you: